openmoto/ossop/README.md

 **That's it!** Wait 2-3 minutes for everything to start, then access your tools.

 > **🎯 Pro Tip:** All services are automatically monitored!
-Check http://localhost:3001 to see real-time status of all your security tools.
+After setting up Uptime Kuma (first visit to http://localhost:3001), all your security tools will be monitored automatically.

 ---